Magnuz21/Magnuz21/README.md

 ## 🧑‍💻 About Me

 I'm a Frondend Developer passionate about [Your Interests].
-I love working on projects involving [Technologies/Skills].
-Currently, I'm focused on [Current Focus].
+I love working on projects involving Framework.
+Currently, I'm focused on Web Development.

-- 🌱 I’m currently learning: [Technology/Learning Focus]
+- 🌱 I’m currently learning: Flutter
-- 💼 Open to work on: [Type of Work or Projects]
+- 💼 Open to work on: Remote/Onsite/Hybrid
-- ⚡ Fun fact: [Something Interesting About You]
+- ⚡ Fun fact: Coffee is Life

 ## 🚀 Skills & Tools